SwitchEV/cargo-ktra-login/README.md

 Options:
       --manifest-path <PATH>  Path to Cargo.toml
       --dry-run               Check that the manifest is valid and that the remote registry exists, but don't generate a token
-  -h, --help                  Print help
+      --registry <REGISTRY>   The name of the registry to log in to -h, --help                  Print help
   -V, --version               Print version
 ```